Slow-Cooked Salsa Recipe

 - 3. Cover and cook on high for 2-1/2 to 3 hours or until vegetables are softened (some may brown slightly); cool.

-- 4. In a blender, combine the tomato mixture, cilantro and salt if desired; cover and process until blended.
+- 4. In a blender, combine the tomato mixture, cilantro and, if desired, salt; cover and process until blended.
 Refrigerate leftovers.
 Yield: about 2 cups.

 1/4 cup (calculated without salt) equals 24 calories, trace fat (0 saturated fat), 0 cholesterol, 9 mg sodium, 5 g carbohydrate, 0 fiber, 1 g protein.
 Diabetic Exchange: 1 vegetable.